 This work was conducted for the Women in Trades consortia including BCITO, Competenz, Skills Org, MITO and Connexis.
 These ITOs feature a higher proportion of apprenticeships training than the six remaining other ITOs.
 Their trainees are seperated from other ITOs in the following charts.

 We track raw average income through IRD tax records of our cohort each year after turning 19, allowing us to see their income until they turn 32 in 2016.

 Apprentices from the Women in Trades consotia have the highest average income each year until after the age of 28 for males, and 25 for females, whereupon the average university graduates succeed as the highest earners.

-In terms of cumulative income, the average 28 year old trainee from the five ITO's we distinguish has earned $135,000 more than the average university graduate by age 28.
+In terms of cumulative income, the average 28 year old male apprentice from the Women inTrades consotia has earned $135,000 more than the average university graduate.
 This gap in income closes going into their thirties, however by age 32 trainees are still $100,000 ahead of university graduates.

 The cost of tertiary study